-We are constantly reviewing our competitive solicitation process to ensure that our contracting methods adhere to the highest standards of public procurement.
-Our member-driven competitive solicitation process has been validated by the National Institute of Governmental Purchasing (NIGP) as being in compliance with generally accepted procurement standards.
+We constantly review our competitive solicitation process to ensure our contracting methods adhere to the highest standards of public procurement.
+The National Institute of Governmental Purchasing (NIGP) has validated our member-driven competitive solicitation process as in compliance with generally accepted procurement standards.

 - Even in the most restrictive states, members can utilize our contracts under the small purchase exemptions or under their respective bid thresholds.

 - Many states expressly provide exemptions from the bid requirements for cooperative agreements, allowing you to piggyback off of contracts created by other public institutions.

 - We’ve found cooperative purchasing provisions tucked away in Board of Regents or Trustees policies or in public institution policy manuals.
 These texts may be a good starting point for you.

 E&I’s procurement practices have been reviewed and determined to be conducted in a manner that complies with the new regulations in the U.S. Department of Education’s General Administrative Regulations (EDGAR).
 Our Compliance Letter outlines E&I’s compliance, as well as member-specific responsibilities related to the EDGAR guidelines.